 No chef I’ve ever met would knowingly serve fish that was off.
-But dishes like fish cakes, pies, and chowder are a good way to turn scraps and odds and ends of fish into money.
+But dishes like fish cakes, pies, and chowder are a good way to turn fish’s scraps and odds and ends into money.
 This undoubtedly affects the quality of the dishes involved.
 Which would you rather a nice big chunk of Cod in your soup or a skinny little bit of fish cut from the tail or belly of the fish?

 I very rarely order a chowder myself if I’m out for dinner but for a different reason.
 A chowder is a meal in itself.
-They contain all the major food groups and the best chowder (like this one) are really moorish and you need a big basket of bread for dipping and mopping up all the delicate smoky flavoured stock.
+They contain all the major food groups, and the best chowder (like this one) are really Moorish, and you need a big basket of bread for dipping and mopping up all the delicate smoky flavoured stock.

 This particular recipe is like a merry-go-round of classic ingredients that love and complement each other.
 Smoked fish and milk.
 Leek and potato.
 Corn and milk…..whiskey and cold weather.

 The humble spud helps to thicken it and adds to its velvety comforting texture.
-If you are going to use leeks in your smoked cod chowder make sure you give them a really good wash.
+If you are going to use leeks in your smoked cod chowder, make sure you give them a really good wash.
 They seem to be particularly dirty and full of grit at this time of year.
 I think it must be something to do with all the bad weather and rain we’ve been having.